ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.5 Interpreting the Constitution & Governance

-As a Partner of the Organization, you may use your reasonable judgment to interpret this Constitution and any Governance within the Organization, including how these apply within a specific situation, and then act based on your interpretation.
+As a Team Member of the Organization, you may use your reasonable judgment to interpret this Constitution and any Governance within the Organization, including how these apply within a specific situation, and then act based on your interpretation.
 In so doing, you must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it, and avoid using any interpretation that conflicts with that context.

 #### 3.5.1 Secretaries Resolve Interpretation Conflicts

-If your interpretation of Governance conflicts with another Partner's, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
+If your interpretation of Governance conflicts with another Team Member's, either party may ask the Secretary of any affected Circle to rule on which interpretation to use.
 Once a Secretary has made such a ruling, it trumps your own and you are responsible for aligning with it until any underlying Governance changes.

 A Circle’s Secretary may overrule an interpretation given by a Secretary of any Sub-Circle.
 If two Secretaries give conflicting rulings and one is from the Secretary of a Circle that ultimately contains the other Circle, then you are responsible for aligning with the interpretation given by the broader Circle’s Secretary.